raqhidcor/raquelhidalgo-My-Critterpedia-Maker/README.md

 ---

 My Critterpedia Maker is a web created with ❤️  for all the animal crossing fans and my back-end project for the second module at Ironhack's Web Development bootcamp.
-The website is totally responsive so it can be open across all your devices pc, tablet or mobile phone.
+The website is fully responsive so it can be open across all your devices pc, tablet or mobile phone.

 I've used firstly Axios to connect with ACNH API; NodeJS and ExpressJs for the routes and server; BcryptJs for authentication; MongoDB for the data base and Handlebars, Bootstrap and CSS3 for the Front.